needle-tools/needle-engine-support/documentation/faq.md

 - Rename the GameObject with the component that loads the referenced scenes

 If this doesn't fix the problem please ask [in our discord](https://discord.needle.tools).

+## My scene is not loading and the console contains a warning with 'circular references' or 'failed to update active state'
+Please see the [circular reference error](#circular-reference-error) section.

 ## Still have questions? 😱
 [Ask in our friendly discord community](https://discord.needle.tools)